Octops/agones-broadcaster-http/README.md

 ### In-Cluster

-The service's endpoint will be available to other services running within the cluster using the internal DNS name `agones-broadcaster-http.default.svc.cluster.local`.
+The service's endpoint will be available to other services running within the cluster using the internal DNS name `octops-broadcaster-http.default.svc.cluster.local`.

 ### External World